haiku/website/content/guides/booting.md

 ![](/files/guides/booting/MakeDefaultEntrySaveSettings.png)

-* On the left panel you have the "edit boot menu" option

 * Click on it and in the right panel  you'll see the list of your OS's You can make one of them the default by checking its checkbox